 If your child has been injured in a road traffic accident, then it is possible to bring a pedestrian compensation claim on their behalf, against the driver of the vehicle that caused the accident.

-However, until a child gets to the age of 18, they are not able to make compensation claims themselves.
+Until a child reaches the age of 18, they are not able to make compensation claims themselves.
 An adult has to do this on their behalf.
 This person is called a 'litigation friend'.
-Usually this person will be the child's parent or guardian.
+Usually, this person will be the child's parent or guardian.

 If you are an adult who was hit by a car as a child but never sought legal advice or compensation, you may still be able to make a claim.
 You must do this within 3 years of reaching the age of 18, otherwise it will be too late to claim.
 To find out more please read our guide can I make a claim for injuries sustained as a child?

 Uninsured drivers are the bane of all other road users lives.
 It's estimated that in 2018 there were in excess of 95,000 uninsured drivers in England and Wales.
 More than 26,000 injuries were caused by those uninsured drivers in the same year.

 Were it not for a body known as the Motor Insurers Bureau (MIB), it's probable that you would go without compensation.